 For those who can’t see, imagine having a bunch of marbles laid out orderly, in neat rows and columns.
-The rows indicate a political position (guns, let’s say) and the columns another (drugs, let’s say).
+The rows indicate a political position (guns, let’s say) and the columns another (dope, let’s say).

 We might have a hundred such marbles, ten by ten.

 Each marble represents the winner of an election in a land where the population was centered around that position.
-So the top-left marble is from a world where people love guns but hate drugs, and the population as a whole vote accordingly (Yee used a Gaussian spread centere on the marble in his simulations).
+So the top-left marble is from a world where people love guns but hate dope, and the population as a whole vote accordingly (Yee used a Gaussian spread centere on the marble in his simulations).

 The point of this is to compare election systems.